-Submit your Statement of Purpose online through the Graduate Admissions Management App after your paid application is submitted.
+You will be able to upload your Statement of Purpose online through GradApply.
 Do not submit a paper copy or e-mail your Statement of Purpose to the Admissions Office as it will not be used toward your application.

 Checklist Requirements Key

 When you view your checklist online or receive automated emails regarding the status of your application, any item that does not have "received" beside it is an application item that is still needed by our office.
 The list below gives a description of the various checklist items.
 This list is for reference only.
 All items listed are not required for every program.